Cheltenham Chase

 The Cheltenham Chase, currently known for sponsorship purposes as the Shloer Chase, is a Grade 2 National Hunt chase in Great Britain which is open to horses aged five years or older.
 It is run on the Old Course at Cheltenham over a distance of about 2 miles (1 mile 7 furlongs and 199 yards, or 3,199 metres), and during its running there are twelve fences to be jumped.
-The race is scheduled to take place each year on the Sunday of the course's November meeting.
+The race is scheduled to take place on the Friday of the November three-day meeting.

 The race's registered title is the Cheltenham Chase but it has been run under a series of sponsored titles.
 Inaugurated in 2009 as the Connaught Chase, it was run as the Sinbad Testimonial 2010/2011 Chase before adopting its current name following sponsorship from drinks company Shloer.
 Initially a conditions chase, it was upgraded to a listed race in 2013 before attaining Grade 2 status in 2015.